It’s God’s salvation! This topic includes the fundamentals about salvation and the gift of eternal life.

 We beg you, on behalf of Christ, to be reconciled to God.

-If you’re willing to surrender to the Holy God of the Universe, you can ask Him for mercy and forgiveness for your sins,… and turn to His precious Son with your heart, to Jesus Christ as your Lord and Savior.
+If you’re willing to surrender to the Holy God of the Universe, you can ask Him for mercy and forgiveness for your sins,…

 Rom 10:8-11 But what does it say?
 “The word is near you, in your mouth and in your heart” (that is, the word of faith that we proclaim); 9 because, if you confess with your mouth that Jesus is Lord and believe in your heart that God raised him from the dead, you will be saved.
 10 For with the heart one believes and is justified, and with the mouth one confesses and is saved.
 11 For the Scripture says, “Everyone who believes in him will not be put to shame.”

-If you’re willing to repent and place your trust in Christ alone, turning away from your own attempts at earning salvation, then He will save you!
+If you’re willing to repent and place your trust in Christ alone (turning away from your own attempts at earning salvation), then He will save you!

-… and by repenting of our sins and trusting in His sacrifice, God promises to save us from both sin and death, forever and ever!
+… and by repenting of our sins and trusting in His sacrifice, God promises to save us from both sin and death, forevermore!

 In Mark 1:15, our Lord Jesus said: